polyformproject/commercial.polyformproject.org/terms.md

 {{#reporting=audit}}
 # Audit

+## Audit Right

-The vendor may audit the customer's use of the software to confirm that the customer has remained within the limits of this agreement.
+The vendor may audit the customer's use of the software to confirm that the customer has remained within its use limits.

+## Audit Frequency

+The vendor may audit the customer at most once per rolling year-long period.

+## Auditor

+The vendor agrees to give notice of any outside auditor that it plans to use to audit the customer.
+If the customer gives notice of a reasonable objection to the vendor's choice of auditor, the vendor must use a different auditor, or perform the audit itself.

+## Audit Hours

 The customer agrees to cooperate with audits during regular business hours.
 The vendor agrees to cooperate with the customer to minimize the disruption to the customer's business from the audit.

+## Audit Costs

 The customer agrees to promptly pay the vendor's costs of performing an audit if the audit reveals that the customer has exceeded the limits on their use under this agreement.
+Otherwise, the vendor will cover its own audit costs.
 {{/reporting=audit}}

 <!-- end reporting -->